opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 ## 5. Known trade-offs & limitations

-- **The low level's STJ path is opt-in, matching the high level, not the default (D3), and carries more residual risk than the high-level switch.** `ConnectionConfiguration .UseSystemTextJson()` activates it for a standalone low-level client, exercised by the dual-engine unit suite (§6).
-But this is not the first time the low level defaulted to
+- **The low level's STJ path is opt-in, matching the high level, not the default (D3).**
-  STJ: an earlier revision of this PR made it the low-level default outright, then reverted specifically because the YAML integration suite (which drives a real low-level `OpenSearchLowLevelClient`, see below) failed on `search.backpressure` (`heap_variance`), a `flat_object` case, and `strict_allow_templates` — low-level dynamic number formatting and exception-shape gaps in the STJ converters that the mature Utf8Json path didn't have.
-Those specific failures are not currently reproduced (they are not in `tests/Tests.YamlRunner/SkipList.fs`), but the YAML suite itself still only ever runs against the default engine (see the next bullet), so turning this switch on has **not** been re-validated against a real cluster the way the default configuration has.
-Treat it as functional and unit-tested, not as integration-proven, until it is opted into a YAML/integration CI leg (see [§8](#8-follow-ups)).
+  `ConnectionConfiguration.UseSystemTextJson()` activates it for a standalone low-level client, exercised by the dual-engine unit suite (§6).
+This is not the first time the low level ran on STJ: an earlier revision of this PR made it the low-level default outright, then reverted specifically because the YAML integration suite (which drives a real low-level `OpenSearchLowLevelClient`, see below) failed on `search.backpressure` (`heap_variance`), a `flat_object` case, and `strict_allow_templates` — low-level dynamic number formatting and exception-shape gaps in the STJ converters that the mature Utf8Json path didn't have.
+Those gaps have since been closed by the low-level converters added over this PR (real-number formatting in `ObjectConverter` / `DynamicDictionaryConverter`, the exception converter, the relaxed encoder, and the `InterfaceDataContractResolver` registration), and the `test-yaml-stj` CI leg (§6) now runs the YAML suite under `OSC_USE_STJ=true` against a real cluster — a representative version per major line (1.3.14 / 2.16.0 / 3.6.0) — where those historical failures no longer reproduce.
+So the low-level switch is integration-validated for those representative versions, not merely unit-tested; it is not, however, run under STJ across the *full* version matrix (only the default Utf8Json config is), so treat the full-matrix guarantee as still Utf8Json-only.
 - **`DynamicResponse` and `ServerError` now honor the configured engine.** Both used to hardcode `LowLevelRequestResponseSerializer.Instance` regardless of which engine was configured, silently keeping dynamic responses and server-error parsing on Utf8Json